Anti-Hinduism as an Industry

 UPA-2 was more confident.
-Behind the smoke created by the numerous scandals by its ministers, there was a determined and coordinated attack on Hindu culture and society as a whole.
+Behind the smoke created by the numerous scandals by its ministers, there was a determined and coordinated attack on Hindu culture and society.
 Textbooks were changed.
 Nationalist bloggers were jailed.[i]
 New Bills were introduced or changes were made to the existing ones, to the detriment of the majority community.[ii]
-Many new magazines, newspapers and online media outlets,which had a clearly anti-Hindu bent were floated.
+Many new magazines, newspapers, and online media outlets, which had a clearly anti-Hindu bent were floated.

-For the Leftist intellectuals in India,it was a decisive sign that things were going to stay the same; that they would continue to dominate the institutions.
-They became more nonchalant in their rubbishing of the opposing political views.
+For the Leftist intellectuals in India, it was a decisive sign that things were going to stay the same; that they would continue to dominate the media and academic institutions.
+They became more nonchalant in rubbishing and dismissing opposing political views.
 Their hold on institutions strengthened.
 They were gearing for a final push to silence the nationalist opposition once and for all.

 New magazines and media houses were opened to further the goal of anti-Hinduism.
 These were more rabidly anti-Hindu than anything India had ever seen before.
-Their views bordered on racism aimed at entire Hindu society and culture, reminiscent of the colonial era.
+Their views, bordering on racism, took aim at the entire Hindu society and culture, reminiscent of the colonial era.